Opensource-Waves/Waves/README.md

 ### 📁 Folder Structure

-Currently supports any format supported by the [html 5 audio player](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs), with transcoding support to be added in future releases.
+Currently supports any audio codec or format supported by the [html 5 audio player](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs), with transcoding support to be added in future releases.

 #### Template